ThijsJansen02/ImaginorEngine/README.md

+Imaginor Engine

-this is a game engine
+this is a simple graphics/game engine.